-Power purchase agreements (PPAs) have become increasingly popular in today’s solar marketplace.
+Solar power purchase agreements (PPAs) have become increasingly popular in today’s solar marketplace.
 However, you’re probably wondering how PPAs work and why more businesses are choosing to take advantage of the benefits they offer.
-In this post, we’ll explain the fundamentals of PPAs and the benefits they provide to help you decide if they’re a good fit for your organization.
+Let’s go over the fundamentals of PPAs and the benefits they provide to help you decide if they’re a good fit for your organization.

 Fundamentally, a PPA is an agreement between your organization and an energy provider for access to solar energy at your facility.
 Your energy partner designs, installs, and maintains a solar energy system at your facility at no up-front cost to you.
-In return, you pay a fixed rate for electricity throughout the contractual length of the PPA, generally 20 years.
+In return, you pay a fixed rate for electricity throughout the length of the PPA contract, which usually lasts about 20 years.

 More organizations are choosing to take advantage of PPAs because they offer benefits like: